Adult entertainment and services are considered “high risk” in credit card processing, but that doesn’t mean that you don’t have options.

 Categories for adult entertainment and services include: video and photographs, webcams, clubs, adult dating sites, products such as toys, and escort services.

 Note that even for high risk accounts, the business for which you’re securing a merchant account must still operate within federal and state laws.
-If escort services are not legal in your state, you won’t be able to secure a merchant account for an escort business.
+If escort services are not legal in your state, for example, you won’t be able to secure a merchant account for an escort business.
 This applies even if you find a processor that offers merchant accounts for escort services in states where it’s legal.

 In Person vs. Online